abhisheks008/DL-Simplified/Playing Cards Image Classification/Model/README.md

 ### 🧾 **Description**

 This project aims to implement and compare several deep learning models to classify playing cards.
-It involves preprocessing image data, applying data augmentation techniques, training models such as basic CNNs and AlexNet and evaluating their performance using accuracy metrics.
+It involves preprocessing image data, applying data augmentation techniques, training models such as basic CNNs, AlexNet and EfficientNet and evaluating their performance using accuracy metrics.

 ### 🧮 **What I have done!**